aws-amplify/docs/android/storage.md

 You can also request server-side encryption for the object being uploaded using an AWS SDK.
 Options include:

-To request server-side encryption for objects you transfer using transferUtility, instantiate an `ObjectMetadata` object, set the encryption algorythm and key value in the object's header.
-The following code passes an objectMetadata instance to a transferUtility method, using upload as an the example.
+To request server-side encryption for objects you transfer using transferUtility, instantiate an `ObjectMetadata` object, set the encryption algorithm and key value in the object's header.
+The following code passes an `objectMetadata` instance to a transferUtility method, using upload as an the example.
 The same pattern applies to download and multi-part download.

 ```java
 TransferObserver observer = transferUtility.upload(